 The system of my youth had been updated with an Onkyo amp and a JVC CD player, the latest innovation in budget digital technology sporting a 1-bit – or bitstream – conversion unit by Philips, the creator of the CD.
 My loudspeaker were DIY, something I had done with passion but lack of skill.
 They were certainly not up to the task.
 I was dreaming of buying new loudspeakers with the money I was gifted after my graduation.
 I ended up choosing the TDLs because I like the idea of a full-range system, where the loudspeakers can reproduce all audible frequencies at the same level.
 It might seem strange, but the lower range is usually dampened because of the small size of most loudspeakers on the market.
 Also, designing loudspeakers with an extended low range that would not affect the mid-highs is a rather complex task.
 Then I read about the transmission line technology; it was the best to keep the box size relatively small while achieving a good low-frequency response.
 Few manufacturers were capable of this.
 TDL was one of them.

 TDL was born in the 70′ from the merger of IMF Electronics and the Electro Acoustic Industries (ELAC).
 The former was already famous for their transmission line loudspeakers, widely acclaimed but a niche of their own; the latter was then the leader of the British drivers market.
 TDL was based in High Wycomb, Buckinghamshire, and was well known for the great low frequency performance of their products.
 TDL’s strength came from the designer John Wright, who became the owner when ELAC called themselves out.
 By the end of the 90s, Wright was forced to quit for health reasons leaving his position to Julian Richer.
-TDL is still there today but I don’t think their level is comparable to the past’s.
+Today TDL no longer exists, which would make it a problem to find ELAC replacement parts for these speakers.

 The morning after I was resolved to have the TDLs!
 I rapidly sold the keyboard at the same purchase price I paid for it used (it was flying off the shelves) and I started my search for a hifi shop were I could listen to the acclaimed TDLs.
 They made it clear immediately: my small, though good Onkyo A-8200 could not drive transmission lines; their 86 dB sensitivity and 6 Ohm impedance made the TDLs a difficult beast to harness: the driving amp should have been capable of strong currents in order to make them sing.
 I needed a muscle amp, not particularly powerful but capable of the high peak currents required during the most demanding tracks.
 There were many British candidates for the job, but in the end an Italian wins: Unison Research Mood.
 Thanks to this refined integrated from December 1991 to April 2019, and to a Naim Nait after that, I’m enjoying the typical sound of a transmission line system.
 The bass is so deep that you really believe there is a subwoofer installed someplace.
 In the listening room I had at the time I could not certainly have heard the 30 Hz the Studio 0.5 were capable of: the lower frequency audible in a room depends on its size.
 According to Landi’s formula, we can perceive the 30 Hz in a room whose longest side equals the speed of sound (at 20°C) divided 2x 30 Hz, which is 343 m/s / 2×30 Hz = 5,7 m.
 Not easy to find such a spacious room in a normal apartment flat!
 Anyway, between 20 and 60 Hz you perceive it, not hear it.
 In my current listening room I can maybe get closer, but I can assure you the quality of my system’s low range does not compare (some Home Theater exaggerations with pumped up basses that make wall tremble are nonsense: High Fidelity is realism, a credible and enjoyable performance resembling live playback).
 We’re talking about quality, about feeling the double bass strings vibrating in your belly, about perceiving the bass drum right there between the two TDL, without losing any detail such as the musician’s fingers slipping on the string or the noise of a singer’s lips while she/he modulates the sounds, the air blowing out of a saxophone or the noise of a trumpet’s piston valves.